VanHulleOne/SciSlice/README.md

 * number of layers<br/>

 #### Outline
 The outline of the part to be made.
+The drop down menu is populated by the functions in the doneShapes module.
 An outline must be of type Shape.
-The doneShapes module contains several methods which return pre-defined shapes.
-Only one outline is allowed.
+If an stl file is desired select `stl_file` from the drop down.

+#### Stl File
+To slice an .stl file select `stl_file` from the **outline** drop down menu.
+From there a file chooser window will pop up allowing you to select an .stl file.

 #### Solidity Ratio
 Solidity ratio is used to calculate the extrusion rate for each layer.<br/>
 `extrusion_rate = solidity_ratio*layer_height*nozzle_diameter/filament_area`<br/>
+A solidity ratio of 1 should create a fully filled part, a theoretical minimum to have all beads in a square just touching is π/4

 #### Print Speed mm/min
 Print speed is how fast in millimeters per minute the print head moves while printing.